yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 # genkit-firebase-functions-slack-bolt-sample

 `genkit-firebase-functions-slack-bolt-sample` is a beginner-friendly guide to Firebase Genkit, an open-source framework for creating AI applications.
-This sample project offers a detailed tutorial on using Genkit and shows how to integrate Firebase Functions with a Slack Bolt app.
+This sample project offers a detailed tutorial on using Firebase Genkit and shows how to integrate Firebase Functions with a Slack Bolt app.

 - [Requirements](#requirements)
 - [Setup](#setup)